-I will leave the bridle preparations 15 minutes before you leave for the church/ceremony so that I can park and setup inside and outside of the church/ceremony.
-I will capture you arriving for the ceremony and then move in to the ceremony room and position myself in a suitable place.
+I will leave the bridal preparations 15 minutes before you leave for the church/ceremony so that I can park and setup inside and outside of the church/ceremony.
+I will capture you arriving for the ceremony and then move into the ceremony room and position myself in a suitable place.
 Taking photos as it happens through the service and outside the ceremony/church.

 I will ask you for a list of groups that you want 1 month before your wedding, I always start with the largest group first then down to the smallest group, this way it goes quite quickly and is not so painful like you see at other weddings .